yogitasn/ImmigrationETLPipeline/README.md

    2. Most visited state in US
    3. How long do they stay in US
    4. Travellers average age graph
-   5. Tourism by months
-   6. Less diversed states
+   5. Less diversed states
-   7. Demographics of the cities people moving to
+   6. Demographics of the cities people moving to

 ### Environment Setup
 Hardware Used